minicomp/ed/documentation.md

 $ git checkout -b gh-pages
 ~~~

-Once you are using that branch, you are ready to publish your site using the Rakefile.
+Once you are using that branch, you are ready to publish your site using the Rakefile shipped with Ed.
 To do so use this command:

 ~~~ bash
 $ rake blog:publish
 ~~~

+You can now access your site using an address that looks like `http://your-username.github.io/your-project-name`.
+The sample page for Ed, for example, is hosted at [elotroalex.github.io/ed](http://elotroalex.github.io/ed).

+---

 That should do it.
+If you have suggestions on how to improve Ed, make sure to leave us a line on [our issues page](https://github.com/elotroalex/ed/issues), or send us a pull request.

 Happy editing!